See if this sounds familiar.

 Or why not push the boat out and treat yourself to a mini spa break soon after your return?
 Better still, book one or more of these treats before you go travelling.

-Don’t make the mistake of thinking that just because you are back home means that you cannot have new adventures.
+Don’t make the mistake of thinking that just because you are back home you cannot have new adventures.
 Far from it.

 For example; in the space of a year I ticked the Holy Island of Lindisfarne and the Settle-Carlisle Railway off my travel bucket list, had a blast with friends in Walberswick, Suffolk and explored Newcastle upon Tyne and Berwick-upon-Tweed.
 All of these were the equal of trips to many of the more exotic locations I have visited.